postsent/postsent.github.io/_posts/jeykll/2021-12-12-Jekyll-exp.md

 2021-12-15:
 Currently are still familar with the Jekyll (different metas) and tries to customerise something, the process of keeping two version of posts is kindof taking some time.
+Just realise could have update the gitignore and then keep on copy instead of one for remote one for local...
 # Edge cases
 Long TOC title.
 Long category title in category page.